Preliminary Program

 Plenary Session IV

-A Conversation with Rep. Tom Walberg (R-MI)
+A Conversation with Rep. Tim Walberg (R-MI)

-Hear directly from the new chair of the House Committee on Education the Workforce regarding his views on the state of higher education, federal student aid programs, and the future of the Department of Education.
+Hear directly from the new chair of the House Committee on Education & Workforce regarding his views on the state of higher education, federal student aid programs, and the future of the Department of Education.

 SPEAKER: